 Unfortunately, not all publicity is good publicity, and nowhere was that more clear than in early 2017 when the Company attempted to leap forward with the V5.0 initiative.
 For the first time, membership was fully opened to the public by way of the new VACRO program, which allowed anyone to sign up as a recruiting member.
 While most new members were loyal, this one change led to the biggest scandal in Company history when an internet cult used it to infiltrate the Vanderstank staff.
 In short, a long-time loyal Family member stole and attempted to leak classified information, and it just so happened that her husband was also a higher-ranking Vanderstank official.
 Unable to accept that his wife was wrong, and fully believing the snippets of what the woman thought she saw, the poor man became psychotic, dreaming up wild stories about abuse and brainwashing, and pulled together a cult of strangers from the Internet devoted to infiltrating the Company via the VACRO program and smearing the great Vanderstank name.
 Luckily, the couple eventually realized the error of their ways and are now once again two of our most loyal Family members.

 This brings us to where we are today.
-With greater organization and humility, the Vanderstank 6.0 initiative was launched in late 2017.
+With stricter organization and deeper humility, the Vanderstank 6.0 initiative was launched in late 2017.
 Focusing on our commitment to enlightening and bettering the human race as a whole, the VACRO rules were relaxed, meaning members of the public can join without the pressure of devoting to VACRO work.
-The resulting increase in membership was better-organized and tracked, along with a badge collection for each member to track their progress and prestige within the Vanderstank Family.
+Other notable features include a new and 83% more sacred Church website, the grand opening of the Vanderbank, and a new Badge Collection system for members to show their progress and prestige within the Vanderstank Family.

-Learn more about the history of the Great Company by browsing our Church materials.
+Learn more about the history of the Great Company by visiting the Church of Vanderstank.